This is an article about the very best 2021 50cc dirt bikes for kids

 Major dirt bike manufacturers that make reliable 50cc kids dirt bikes:

 - KTM / Husqvarna

 All of these dirt bikes manufacturers make high-quality dirt bikes but not all of them make a 50cc dirt bike.
-In fact, some of them only make 50cc 4 strokes and others 50cc 2 strokes.
+In fact, some of them only make 50cc 4 stroke and others 50cc 2 strokes dirt bikes.

 Kawasaki doesn’t make a KX50F dirt bike.
 Kawasaki does make a KX110 but its a 110cc motor.